campjs/campjs-vi/README.md

 [![Feature Requests](http://feathub.com/campjs/campjs-vi?format=svg)](http://feathub.com/campjs/campjs-vi)

+To vote, simply click on the SVG image above and you will be taken to [feathub](http://feathub.com/campjs/campjs-vi) where you will be able to login with your Github profile and vote!

 ### Submitting a Talk

 To assist us with knowing who you are, but presenting the topic anonymously please submit via [the submission form](http://goo.gl/forms/3xensRuz2u).